 Who is Louis Walsh?

-Louis Walsh, born 1952, is a talent manager and media personality – now best known for his long-standing role as a judge on reality competition, X Factor.
+Louis Walsh, born 1952, is a talent manager and media personality – now best known for his long-standing role as a judge on the reality competition, X Factor.

-Born in Kiltimagh, Ireland, Walsh was the second of eight children, and he moved to Dublin in the 1970s in order to pursue a career in the music industry.
+Born in Kiltimagh, Ireland, Walsh was the second of eight children, and moved to Dublin in the 1970s in order to pursue a career in the music industry.

 How did Louis Walsh get involved with Boyzone?